lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-06-swift-parsers-libraries.markdown

 categories:
 ---

-In the first post in this series I mentioned that there are myriad libraries and interfaces for parsing an XML document.
-I'm going to use the immensely popular [libxml2]() library.
-It is a C Framework bundled iOS and Mac OS X with no external dependencies.
+In the previous posts in this series the Parsers have used a hypothetical ```XMLParserType``` Protocol for fetching data from an XML Element.
+I previously mentioned that there are myriad libraries and methods for parsing an XML document.
+In this post I'm going to consider how you would implement such an interface.

 ## [Why Lisa Why?](http://www.youtube.com/watch?v=pjc4ZPTX1XQ)